-As HPV is very common and can be acquired from sexual activity, the best method of prevention is with the highly effective vaccination-Gardasil and now Gardasil-9.
+As HPV is very common and can be acquired from sexual activity, the best method of prevention is with this highly effective vaccination.

-- Gardasil 9 is currently only available privately in the UK.
+- The HPV vaccine is currently only available privately in the UK.

 - The new HPV Vaccine provides immunity to 9 sub-types of HPV including 7 high risk strains.
 The previous 4 valent version provided coverage against sub-types 6,11, 16 and 18.